 Ticketmaster changes Taylor Swift ticket transfer rules amid recent cyber thefts

-The ticket sales giant recently updated its website to say ticket transfers for Swift’s concerts can only start 72 hours before the event.
+The ticket sales giant recently updated its website to state that ticket transfers for Swift’s concerts can only be made 72 hours before the event.

 Previously, Swifties could transfer tickets between Ticketmaster accounts at any time.